rstudio/rstudio-conf-2022-program/delightful-uses/quilting-in-r-becoming-creative.md

 talk_id: 22062
 talk_slug: quilting-in-r-becoming-creative
 talk_type: regular
+talk_tags: [recreational, story]
 session_slug: delightful-uses
-block: 4-8-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Quilting in R and becoming more creative
+talk_title: "Quilting in R and becoming more creative"
 # A short version of the title, suitable for small displays
 talk_title_short: Quilting in R and becoming more creative
 # A link to your talk's materials, when ready